 Random Orbital Sanders

 These have round sanding pads instead of rectangular or square sanding pads.
 The pods move in circular orbits, but they also spin.
-This creates a random sanding pattern which removes the orbital swirls that you get with standard orbital sanders.
+This creates a random sanding pattern that removes the orbital swirls that you get with standard orbital sanders.

 Random orbital sander discs usually have Velcro on the back to attach to the sander.
 They may, however, also use adhesive.